openhive-network/hafsql/README.md

 ```

 #### Preperations
-You need to have a line for `haf_admin` in you pg_hba.conf to create the indexes.
+You need to have a line for `haf_admin` in you pg_hba.conf.
 Assuming you are using dockerized haf, the following is the easiest way of doing so.
 ```bash
 cd haf-datadir
 mkdir -p haf_postgresql_conf.d